-The College of Education provides guidance and professional courses for the teacher candidate who plans to teach in early childhood, middle level, and secondary schools.
+The College of Education provides guidance and professional courses for the teacher candidate who plans to teach in elementary, middle level, and secondary schools.
 The teacher education program is accredited by the National Council for Accreditation of Teacher Education (NCATE).

-Teacher candidates who plan to teach physical education, early childhood, or middle level must enroll in the College of Education.
+Teacher candidates who plan to teach physical education, elementary education, or middle level must enroll in the College of Education.
 Those who elect to prepare for teaching in other fields must enroll in schools appropriate to their interests in teaching.

 For the freshman or sophomore teacher candidate who has not selected a major or specific teaching level or area, the College recommends enrollment in the undeclared program (see “Undecided Study”).
 In addition to taking the required general education courses, teacher candidates in this program are encouraged to take such electives as will provide them a good liberal education and help select a major field.
 Advisors in this program are selected to provide guidance to undecided teacher candidates.